CodingMinds/world_simulator/Readme.md

 The socket server which handle incoming control connections and forward them to the simulated world world_env.erl
 Listens on the port which is defined in world.app as 'ctl_port' (default 4568)

+#### world_logging.erl
+A simple logging server which writes the messages from client and environment changes/action into separate files.
+The location of the files is defined in world.app as log_client, log_env and log_info.

 #### world_helper.erl
 Some helper functions which mostly used in more than one module.